e271828e/Flight.jl/prototypes/kernel/README.md

   empty drain still allocates nothing — and the frame's outcome stays a pure function of the drained batches, whoever staged them: the device-staged trajectory is bitwise the directly-written one.
+- **Every boundary publishes, and the log is the publications themselves.** A localized firing's `t*` boundary releases its own snapshot before integration resumes — the log holds a snapshot whose `t` is bitwise the stamped `t*`, carrying the settled post-transition table while the boundary before it still shows the armed value — and `logged(sim)[end] === latest(sim)`: retention is reference-keeping over what publication already built, zero extra copies (D-023).
+What a localizing frame allocates is exactly that publication, the framework-side §7.5 carve-out, and nothing of the localization machinery's own.
+- **Retention is a view policy under a continuously-held bound.** Deployments differing only in `log`/`log_every`/`log_max` produce bitwise-identical trajectories.
+The middle never exceeds `log_max` at any boundary — one release pairs with each retained append — and when the log fills the stride
+  doubles: coverage stays global at `log_every · 2^k`, the middles landing on consecutive multiples of the effective stride with the whole run spanned, while the boundary-zero and latest snapshots outlive any policy, outside the bound.
+The off switch retains nothing; publication is upstream of it, so `latest` still sees every boundary.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;